PDF Version Organization – General Provisions

 Appendix A – Board of Trustees’ By-Laws

-BOARD OF TRUSTEES OF EASTERN WASHINGTON UNIVERSITY BYLAWS
+BOARD OF TRUSTEES OF EASTERN WASHINGTON UNIVERSITY

 Article I. Authority, Powers, and Duties